zfahmad/gp-python/README.md

-# gpml
+# gp-python
-A Gaussian process machine learning framework
+A Gaussian process machine learning framework for Python3